matsselen/pyolab/README.md

 PyOLab library:

 * __userExample.py__
 Very simple _main()_ code that opens the serial port, asks the dongle what its status is, receives the answer, and quits.

 ---

 ## DaqExample

-This folder contains a slightly more sophisticated user code example that uses the PyOLab library to implement a multi-threaded data acquisition system:
+This folder contains a slightly more sophisticated user code example that uses the PyOLab library tomimplement a multi-threaded data acquisition system:

 * __userExample.py__
 Example of some _main()_ code that opens the serial port, launches data fetching and data analysis threads, and then waits for user input.
 * __userMethods.py__
 Examples of user routines that are called by the system during data analysis to expose the user to the acquired data.
 In this example the user code prints out any accelerometer data that is received from the remote, and at the end of the job it prints a summary of the records and data that were received from the system.
 * __userGlobals.py__
 Example of some global user variables used by the user methods.